developer-friendly/blog/docs/posts/2024/0016-victoria-metrics.md

 ```

 All of these approaches are just a few of the many ways you can monitor your
-infrastructure with Victoria Metrics.
-We covered some of the most typical ways
+infrastructure with [Victoria Metrics](/category/victoriametrics/).
+We covered
-you would normally monitor a production setup.
-This should give you a good idea
+some of the most typical ways you would normally monitor a production setup.
-of how to get started with Victoria Metrics.
+This should give you a good idea on how to get started with Victoria Metrics.

 ## Conclusion